 EBPS Biennial Workshop

-Novel pharmacotherapies for substance use disorder: from basic science to societal impact
+Novel pharmacotherapies for substance use and

 Banff, Alberta, Canada • 25-27 September 2024